ryangerardwilson/rgwml/README.md

 2. `db_utils`
 -----------

-Easily query a MSSQL or MYSQL server
+### Easily query a MSSQL or MYSQL server to extract data

     use rgwml::db_utils::DbConnect;